What is a root canal?

 How is a root canal performed?

 We will anesthetize your tooth to eliminate discomfort.
 The injured pulp is removed and the root canal system is thoroughly cleaned and sealed.
 This treatment may be completed in one or more visits depending on the treatment required.
 Success for root canal therapy occurs in about 90 percent of cases.
 If your tooth is not amenable to root canal therapy or the chance of success is unfavorable, you will be informed at the time of consultation with Dr. Jenson or when a complication becomes evident during or after treatment.
-In addition, we will provide nitrous oxide analgesia, if indicated.
+In addition, we will provide dental sedation options for pain and anxiety management.
 Patients treated by Dr. Jenson are amazed at how painless the root canal procedure can be.
 You will normally be able to drive home after your treatment and you probably will be comfortable returning to your normal routine.

 What happens after root canal treatment?